-Before we get in to the exercise described in this video, let me remind you of rasgueados.
+Before we get into the exercise described in the videos above, let me introduce you to rasgueados.

 “No pain, no pain.”

-If you start experiencing discomfort, twingy nerves or inflamed knuckles, I suggest you stop immediately.
+If you start experiencing discomfort, twingey nerves, or inflamed knuckles, stop immediately.

 If it’s just your muscles getting tired, then you can work with that.
 But the last thing we want to do is cause damage to our hands.